Kavanapoojary0506/healthcare-insurance-cost-analysis/README.md

 - Verified the finding using SQL (SQLite) queries
 - Visualized the result using Python (pandas + matplotlib)

+## Files in this Repository
+- `insurance.csv` — raw dataset
+- `project_graph_smoker_health_insurance_.png` — chart showing the cost difference
+- SQL query screenshot — shows the import and verification in SQLite

 ## Tools Used
 Excel, SQL (SQLite), Python (pandas, matplotlib)